 Once my husband made me control more of the budget, I really started saving money.
-I’m amazed with how many people don’t have a real budget.
+I’m amazed by how many people don’t have a real budget.

 When I say “budget,” I’m talking three important things on it: Category (i.e. Groceries), Budgeted Amount ($400), and Every Expenditure (every trip to the store that was for groceries (see our budget below).

 I could go on and on about a budget, but the main thing is to get one in writing and start using it.
-You will be amazed at how much you are spending and how clearly you can see your money.
+You will be amazed at how much you’re spending and how clearly you can see your money.

 Trust me, I know how easy it is to let the credit card statement be your budget.
-We are CONSTANTLY revising our budget…and we get better and better each time!
+We’re CONSTANTLY revising our budget…and we get better and better each time!

 I’m talking the big, crazy packages most families have.
 We haven’t had cable since we got married.
 No Netflix, no DVR, no HuluPlus.
 I feel so out of the loop when people talk about “cable shows.”

 We watch a ton of movies.
 We also buy seasons on DVD (or ask for gifts) and watch them in the summer!

 This is an easy way to save a lot of money each month.
 I’ll be honest…I wish we had DVR so I could record shows, but I like saving money so I can stay home with my baby much better.
 We pay $69 for the Internet AND Basic Cable (have to have this for TV).